 The details around the process of a home purchase can seem daunting.
 Especially for first time buyers, the legal requirements and seemingly arcane group of vendors to work with is particularly confusing.
-However, with a little bit of knowledge and an experienced real estate agent, navigating this process can be much less stressful than you might think.
+With a bit of knowledge and an experienced real estate agent, navigating this process can be less stressful than you might think.

 Technically escrow is a bond, deed, or other document kept in the custody of an impartial third party, taking effect only when a specified condition has been fulfilled.
 In practice, the escrow process begins after a home purchase offer has been accepted by the seller.

 A neutral third party is responsible for holding the deed to the property, collecting funds required for the sale, and ensuring fulfillment of all sales conditions.
 This could include any inspection or loan contingencies that are part of a purchase agreement.
-The buyer’s real estate agent will open an account with an escrow and title company and will be contacted directly by the escrow officer with instructions on how to wire the earnest money deposit to that account.
+The buyer’s real estate agent will open an account with an escrow and title company.
+The buyer will then be contacted by the escrow officer with instructions on how to wire the earnest money deposit to that account.

 A title company is responsible for holding monies due to the seller until the title is verified of being free and clear of any claims.
 Title insurance is issued to protect buyers and sellers from possible claims and disputes by the other party or a third party.
 Most institutional lenders will require that you purchase title insurance to complete a home purchase.